 In 2002, millions of gallons of ground water in the American West were being disposed of in the rush to drill for gas.
 This episode of NOW with Bill Moyers went to the Powder River region of northern Wyoming to examine the impact of methane gas drilling on ranchers, the land, and our water supply.
 As Rancher Bill West said: “It took thousands of years to recharge these aquifers.
 But they’re pumping it out and in maybe ten years it will be gone.”

 The second segment looked at racial and power struggles in Zimbabwe’s impending election.
-You can access the original Web page for this program at the archived NOW with Bill Moyers website.

 BILL MOYERS: Welcome to NOW.

 There’s nothing short of a transformation underway in the vast landscape of America, and it’s not just urban sprawl.
 The great American West is about to experience a new gold rush.